 Learn more about What are smart devices all about?

-With all the new entries to the smart speaker market in 2017 the Harman Kardon Allure stands out as something a little different.
+With all the new entries to the smart speaker market in 2017, the Harman Kardon Allure stands out as something a little different.
 Its appearance is very unique and futuristic making the Harman Kardon Allure definitely part of the new generation in small smart speakers.
-The sound quality and expansive 360 degree sound is impressive and can easily replace a bulky stereo system.
+The sound quality and expansive 360 degrees sound is impressive and can easily replace a bulky stereo system.

 The Allure cost about $150 more than the Amazon Echo but still costing less than other speakers in this class of speaker on the market.
 You are getting a massive improvement in sound quality for your money and if you keep an eye out I am sure they will go on sale for under $200 see latest Amazon pricing.